tnevolin/mm6-skill-emphasis-mod/Readme.md

 # Dual wield

 Dual wield rules are quite complicated in MM6.
 Player need to remember which weapon uses attack, speed, damage bonuses and which does not.
 Ugh.
 Moreover, some of the skill bonuses and enchantment effects may not work if you apply them to the weapon in wrong hand.
 Most of the time you are out of luck as you cannot possibly wield some weapons in off hand.
 This is certainly a waste of skills and enchantments.
 Why not make them all count?
-That makes it much easier to distribute skill points and fairer to both skills.
+That makes it much easier to distribute skill points and fairer to both weapon skills.

 ## Dual wield modification proposal